 General Coordination.
 Contractor is responsible to coordinate, direct, fully supervise and inspect the Services under this Contract with all Subcontractors and all trades involved in the Services.

 Approval of Subcontractors and Subcontracts.
-Contractor shall not enter into any contract, oral or written, with any person, firm or corporation relating to the performance of the Services or the supplying of materials or equipment to the Premises or the Property (a “Subcontract”) without the prior written consent of Owner.
-Contractor shall submit to Owner a list of all proposed Subcontractors and, at Owner’s request, such list shall include job references and descriptions of all relevant jobs performed by such Subcontractors.
-Such Subcontractors, and the terms and form of each of their respective Subcontracts, shall be subject to the prior written approval of Owner, and shall be on terms substantially the same as this Contract, limited, nevertheless, to the scope of services and areas of trade involved in such Subcontract, including, without limitation, payment terms, dispute resolution, insurance, compliance with Applicable Laws, permits, waivers of lien and labor matters.
+Contractor shall not enter into any contract, oral or written, with any person, firm or corporation relating to the performance of the Services or the supplying of materials or equipment to the Premises or the Property (a “Subcontract”) without the prior written consent of Responsible Party.
+Contractor shall submit to Responsible Party a list of all proposed Subcontractors and, at Responsible Party’s request, such list shall include job references and descriptions of all relevant jobs performed by such Subcontractors.
+Such Subcontractors, and the terms and form of each of their respective Subcontracts, shall be subject to the prior written approval of Responsible Party, and shall be on terms substantially the same as this Contract, limited, nevertheless, to the scope of services and areas of trade involved in such Subcontract, including, without limitation, payment terms, dispute resolution, insurance, compliance with Applicable Laws, permits, waivers of lien and labor matters.
 Each Subcontract with a Subcontractor shall be expressly subject to this Contract.

 Miscellaneous.
-Owner shall have the right, at any time during the Term of this Contract, to demand from Contractor a list of all of Contractor’s Subcontractors who are providing labor, materials or equipment to Contractor, and the terms and provisions of any Subcontracts with such Subcontractors, as well as the extent to which such Subcontractors have provided any labor, materials or equipment to the date of such request and the extent to which they have been paid therefor.
-In the event any Subcontractors do not confirm for Owner in writing information given by Contractor to Owner with respect to such Subcontractor within five (5) days after receipt of demand to do so from Owner, Owner may withhold further payment to Contractor until receipt of such confirmation from the Subcontractor in question.
+Responsible Party shall have the right, at any time during the Term of this Contract, to demand from Contractor a list of all of Contractor’s Subcontractors who are providing labor, materials or equipment to Contractor, and the terms and provisions of any Subcontracts with such Subcontractors, as well as the extent to which such Subcontractors have provided any labor, materials or equipment to the date of such request and the extent to which they have been paid therefor.
+In the event any Subcontractors do not confirm for Responsible Party in writing information given by Contractor to Responsible Party with respect to such Subcontractor within five (5) days after receipt of demand to do so from Responsible Party, Responsible Party may withhold further payment to Contractor until receipt of such confirmation from the Subcontractor in question.
 As a part of its coordination and supervision of Subcontractors, Contractor shall review each invoice submitted by any of them, shall inspect with care the services that are the subject of the invoice, and shall approve (or state that it does not approve) each Subcontractor invoice for services related to the Services.
 Contractor shall resolve all disputes among Subcontractors.

 Notices.
 Except as otherwise stated in this Contract, any notice, consent, demand, invoice, statement or other communication required or permitted to be given under this Contract shall be in writing and shall be given by (a) personal delivery, (b) overnight delivery with a reputable international overnight delivery service, such as FedEx, or (c) facsimile or email transmission, so long as such transmission is followed within one (1) business day by delivery utilizing one of the methods described in (a) or (b).
 Any such notice, consent, demand, invoice, statement or other communication shall be deemed delivered (x) upon receipt, if given in accordance with subsection (a); (y) one business (1) day after deposit with a reputable international overnight delivery service, if given if given in accordance with subsection (b); or (z) upon transmission, if given in accordance with subsection (c).
 Any notice, consent, demand, invoice, statement or other communication required or permitted to be given under this Contract shall be addressed to the parties at the addresses set forth above.
 Either party may, by notice to the other given pursuant to this Section, specify additional or different addresses for notice purposes.